stp-statusboard/cloudwatch/README.md

 Parameter `END_DATE` - show till this date.
 Format which is accepted by `DateTime`

 Parameter `PERIOD` - time interval in seconds

+Parameter `STATISTICS` - statistics to be shown on chart: one of http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Statistic, deafult 'Average'

 Parameter `REGION` - like 'eu-west-1` etc.